 - Use radio buttons, checkboxes, dropdowns, calendar inputs, and file uploads to enable precise and secure information capture.
 Text box fields give users the option to provide details.

-- More than 75% of American adults own a smart phone, so make sure your forms are optimized for mobile use.
-You don’t want your users to have to be pinching and swiping to get the form to be viewable on their screen.
+- Make sure your forms are optimized for mobile use.
+You don’t want your users to have to pinch and swipe to get the form to be viewable on their screen.
 Your form should be responsive and function properly on any mobile device.

 - Use automatically generated email reminders and task lists to notify staff when a completed form is sent to them for review or approval.

-- Say thank you to the user.
-A thank you message politely confirms the form has been successfully completed.
+- Say thank you to the user with a message that politely confirms the form has been successfully completed.
 The message can also contain next steps.

 Ready to see web forms and workflow automation in action?
-Watch the video to see a 30-minute demo.
+Watch the webinar to see a 30-minute demo.

 Editor’s note: This post has been updated for accuracy and new content has been added.